matkatmusic/PFMCPP_Project1/README.md

 # Detailed Project Workflow Instructions
 ## 1) Make a branch in Replit and start editing
 - The **expected branch name** is written at the top of main.cpp
-- Navigate to the Version Control view on the left
+- Navigate to the Git view in the widgets on the left
 - Click the `[+]` button to create the branch
 - Enter the **expected name** to create the branch